ArielM24/sg-vaults/README.md

 # Synchro Games Stackable

-A simple mod to unlock trial vaults already used by a player with a regular trial key (ominous vaults also use a regular key to be unlock again).
+A simple mod to unlock trial vaults already used by a player with a regular trial key (ominous vaults also use a regular key to be unlocked again).

 ### Instalation